tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 By the end of this activity, students will be able to summarize what classification is within the machine learning space, as well as name one or two common classification algorithms.

+Go to the slideshow, and navigate to the Intro to Classification section.

-Kick off the activity by asking a student to summarize what classification is.
+Ask the class if anyone can summarize what classification is.
 If there are no volunteers, ask a specific student.

 * **Answer:** Classification is the prediction of discrete outcomes.
 Outcomes are identified as labels, which serve to categorize bi-class and multi-class features.

 * Thank the student for their summary, and emphasize any parts of their answer that are correct.
 Use the student's answer as a transition into a formal lecture.

-Go to the slideshow, [[navigate to Section X]] and walkthrough the content on the Intro to Classification slide:

 * Provide students with the official definition of classification, as described by the Oxford English dictionary: